-The Nitrox XL NFB FIPS cryptographic module is a multi-chip embedded hardware cryptographic module that resides on a PCI-X card.
-The PCI-X card typically resides within a custom computing or secure communications appliance.
-The Nitrox XL NFB FIPS cryptographic module is contained in its own secure enclosure that provides physical resistance to tampering.
-The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure of the card.
-Figure 2-1 depicts the cryptographic boundary of the Nitrox XL NFB FIPS cryptographic module.
+The Luna PCM KE cryptographic module is multi-chip standalone hardware cryptographic module in the form of a PCMCIA card that typically resides within a custom computing or secure communications appliance.
+It is contained in its own secure enclosure that provides physical resistance to tampering.
+The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure on the cryptographic module.
+Figure 2-1 depicts the Luna PCM KE cryptographic module.

-The module may be explicitly configured to operate in either a FIPS-approved or a non-FIPS mode of operation.
+The Luna PCM KE may be explicitly configured to operate in FIPS Level 3 mode or in a non-FIPS mode of operation.
 Configuration in FIPS mode enforces the use of FIPS-approved algorithms only.
-Note that selection of FIPS mode occurs at initialization of the HSM, and cannot be changed during normal operation without zeroizing the module's non-volatile memory.
+Configuration in FIPS Level 3 mode also enforces the use of trusted path authentication.
+Note that selection of FIPS mode occurs at initialization of the cryptographic module, and cannot be changed during normal operation without zeroizing the module's non-volatile memory.

-The cryptographic module is accessed directly (i.e., electrically) via either the Trusted Path PIN Entry Device (PED) serial interface or via the PCI communications interface.
+The cryptographic module is accessed directly (i.e., electrically) via either the Trusted Path PIN Entry Device (PED) serial interface or via the PCMCIA communications interface.
 The module provides secure key generation and storage for symmetric keys and asymmetric key pairs along with symmetric and asymmetric cryptographic services.
-Access to key material and cryptographic services for users and user application software is normally provided through an appropriate application programming interface (API).
+Access to key material and cryptographic services for users and user application software is provided indirectly through the host appliance.
+It provides the ability to manage multiple user definitions and concurrent authentication states.
+The software on the host that provides the connections to the module presents a logical view of "virtual tokens" or "partitions" to user applications.

-The module may be optionally configured at time of manufacture to host single or multiple user definitions, called "partitions", which are cryptographically separated and are presented as "virtual tokens" to user applications.
 Each partition must be separately authenticated in order to make it available for use.